lsst-dm/dmtn-020/index.rst

       Cost Variance.
 Defined as :term:`BCWP`\-:term:`ACWP`.

    eCAM
-      The eCAM Notebook, a tool which reports information from the :term:`PMCS`.
+      The `eCAM Notebook`_, a tool which reports information from the :term:`PMCS`.
 It provides a convenient view of the current status of the project in terms of :term:`EVMS`.